blynkkk/blynkkk.github.io/Security.md

 #### Use Local Blynk Server

 In order to gain maximum security you could [install Blynk server locally](http://docs.blynk.cc/#blynk-server) and restrict access to your network, so nobody except you could access it.
+In this case all data is stored locally within your network and not send via Internet.
+In case of Local Blynk Server there is also no need to protect connection between your hardware and Local Blynk Server.
+This is true for Ethernet connection and partially true for Wi-Fi connection.
+In case of Wi-Fi you have to use at least WPA, WPA2 (Wi-Fi Protected Access) Wi-Fi type in order to protect wireless traffic.
+WPA and WPA2 offer a very robust encryption that is likely to protect all data travelling over the air—given that a strong enough password is used.
+Even if your data is plain TCP/IP, another user won't be able to decipher captured packets.
+Still, make sure that your password is strong enough, otherwise the only limiting factor for an attacker is time.